Is Marketing a Good Major?

 With so many opportunities in the industry, it’s important to gain a better understanding of the average salary of marketing majors.
 Explore the careers below to learn more about what to expect from a marketing major salary.

-- Advertising, Promotions and Marketing Managers: Advertising, promotions and marketing managers earned a minimum median annual wage of $106,130 in 2017, according to BLS, with the field's highest paid making more than $208,000 annually.
+- Advertising, Promotions and Marketing Managers: Advertising, promotions and marketing managers earned a minimum median annual wage of $127,150 in 2021, according to BLS.*

-- Market Research Analyst: According to BLS, market research analysts earned a median wage of $63,230 in 2017.
-The highest paid analysts earned a media wage of more than $122,770.
+- Market Research Analyst: According to BLS, market research analysts earned a median wage of $63,920 in 2021.*

-- Public Relations Specialist: Public relations specialists earned a median wage of $59,300 in 2017, according to BLS data.
-Public relations directors earn an average of $82,823 annually, according to Glassdoor.
+- Public Relations Specialist: Public relations specialists earned a median wage of $62,800 in 2021, according to BLS data.*

 Getting Started with a Marketing Career